 This is not a new topic, and I am very aware of all the financial biases that must be overcome when trying to apply a consistent strategy to a long-term goal.
 But, I am not sure I had actually heard the term short-termism.
 The definition refers to an excessive focus on short-term results at the expense of long-term interests.
 In many situations, it seems the entire investing community has this problem.
 Shareholder value is thought to be created on a quarter by quarter basis.
 And some analysis of the global economic downturn suggests that the short-termism in regards to financial institutions and lenders are certain to have been part of the root cause.
 Accounting driven metrics and profit maximization can’t always fully reflect the complexities of corporate management and investment, but these short-term hurdles can all too often cultivate misleading conclusions.

 Without acknowledging how our brains work and learning how to overcome the emotional bias of “fight or flight,” we are hard-wired to be terrible investors.
 And one of the most dangerous of all behaviors just might be called short-termism.
+What is short-termism?
 That’s a fitting way to describe a number of destructive actions: making decisions based on recent gains or losses, quickly turning over positions based on current news, making “fast money” trades and speculations, or overhauling an entire long-term plan based on short-term events.

 It’s okay to use your emotional side as a factor to help evaluate where you may fall on a risk-reward spectrum or to help determine what may be a suitable mix of stocks, bonds, and other assets for you.
 However, take a moment to stop and recognize all the financial biases that lurk in our minds and avoid letting reactive behavior be our own worst enemy.